This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Instructions

-- In a wok or large cast iron skillet, sautée the pork on medium low until crispy and brown on the edges.
+- In a wok or large cast iron skillet, sauté the diced pork on medium low until crispy and brown on the edges.
 It will release a lot of fat and water in the process.
-Let the water cook off.
+Let the water cook off; then the pork will brown.

 - Add chopped onions to the pork fat and cook until clear.

-- Add cooked black eyed peas with their liquid, and then add the garlic.
-Sautée 2-3 minutes more.
+- Add cooked black eyed peas (if using cans, include their liquid), and then add the minced garlic.
+Sauté 2-3 minutes more, until the garlic becomes fragrant.

-- Add chopped kale and thyme, and sautée until fully cooked down, about 5-6 minutes.
+- Add chopped kale and thyme, and sauté until cooked down, about 5-6 minutes.

-- Return crispy salt pork to the mixture and cook 2 more minutes.
+- Return crispy salt pork to the mixture and cook 1-2 more minutes, stirring to incorporate the pork.

-- Season with salt, pepper and hot sauce (if using) and serve.
+- Season with salt, pepper and hot sauce (if you like), and serve alone or over rice or sweet potatoes.